 Prior to ANY cremation at our crematory, the funeral director and at least one other staff member carefully checks the identification of each individual being cremated & all cremation documents.

-At the completion of the cremation process the time of completion is recorded in the log bog.
+At the completion of the cremation process the time of completion is recorded in the log book.

 State of Iowa Laws regarding cremation are strictly followed at our crematory and funeral home.

-Following the cremation procedure your loved one’s cremains are carefully placed in the urn, keepsakes and/or jewelry keepsake pieces that were selected.
+Following the cremation procedure your loved one’s cremated remains are carefully placed in the urn, keepsakes and/or jewelry keepsake pieces that were selected.

-Our funeral directors will notify the family and arrange a time for the receiving of the cremains.
-At this time we will provided an appropriate setting to receive the cremains and you may spend some quiet time in reflection.
+Our funeral directors will notify the family and arrange a time for the receiving of the cremated remains.
+At this time we will provide an appropriate setting to receive the cremated remains and you may spend some quiet time in reflection.

-If requested, our staff can personally deliver the cremains to your local home.
+If requested, our staff can personally deliver the cremated remains to your local home.

 We will assist your family in planning a funeral, visitation, gathering or memorial service either before or after the cremation.
-This event will celebrate the life of your loved one and be a special tribute to a life lived and reflect how they touched the lives of those around them.
+This event will celebrate the life of your loved one, be a special tribute to a life lived and reflect how they touched the lives of those around them.